LostFriendFinderOFF/LostFriendFinderoff.github.io/README.md

-# LostFriendFounderoff.github.io
+# LostFriendFinderoff.github.io

-Offical website where you can find your lost friend by introducing there name or tag.
+Offical website of LostFriendFinder where you can find your lost friend by introducing there name or tag but they must have had intruduced there tag/Name.